-The governing body will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The governing body will ensure that a DSL has undertaken Prevent Lead training (which is updated every two years) and that all staff receive training about the Prevent Duty.

-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training: Alistair Day (Headteacher)
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training - Alistair Day (Headteacher)

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.
-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).
+The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral using the Prevent National Referral Form found on the Cambridgeshire and Peterborough Safeguarding Board website.

+National Prevent referral form (safeguardingcambspeterborough.org.uk) See also Prevent Duty Guidance: for England and Wales,' HM Government, (March 2024).